rihbyne/rihbyne.github.io/content/blog/music-and-gear/audio-interface.md

 Authors: Rihan Pereira
 Summary: The Focusrite 6 I/O channel audio interface that I bought for recording instruments

-Audio Interface is a useful device for connecting, consolidating multiple musical instruments and route them all to audio recording software, also called as Digital Audio WorkStation(DAW).
+Audio Interface is a useful device for connecting, consolidating multiple musical instruments and routing musical information of each instrument to audio recording software, also called as Digital Audio WorkStation(DAW).

 I got this 6 I/O channel 1st generation audio interface for the very same purpose it is used for.
 If you are wondering how this device is giving you 6 I/O then here is how it goes.